Realgorithm/LocalGoods-Tracker/README.md

 # LocalGoods-Tracker

-LocalGoods-Tracker is a web application designed to help you track and manage local goods inventory.
+LocalGoods-Tracker is a web application with fully responsive designed to help you track and manage local goods inventory.
 This project provides a simple interface for managing your shop sales, profit, and many more.

 ## Project Description